samjarman/InCIn/readme.md

 You could of course add it to your path and then call it like `incin` anywhere.

 The program takes your input, puts it inside a simple c program, compiles and returns you the result.
-It doesn't remember the previous actions (yet!).
+It does this for all input, so previous variables declared are remembered.
+Keep in mind that previous printf statments or anything that produces output will also be re-ran.

 Just a simple experiment, however, if you find it useful, let me know.